-The University of London delivers the majority of its flexible and distance learning programmes through a collaboration between the University of London Worldwide and federation members of the University of London.
-However, some of the flexible and distance learning programmes draw solely on academic input from the University of London, and are delivered without academic lead by a federation member.
-The policies, partnerships (where applicable) and quality assurance mechanisms applicable for the programmes are defined in the following key documents: The Quality Framework, the Quality Assurance Schedules, Guidelines for Examinations, General Regulations and, for each programme, programme specific regulations.
+The University of London delivers the majority of its online and distance learning programmes through a collaboration between the University of London Worldwide and federation members of the University of London.
+However, some of the online and distance learning programmes draw solely on academic input from the University of London and are delivered without academic lead by a federation member.
+The policies, partnerships (where applicable) and quality assurance mechanisms applicable for the programmes are defined in the following key documents: The Quality Assurance Schedules, Guidelines for

+Examinations, General Regulations and, for each programme, programme specific regulations.